Abstract

 previousKeyRingHash = keyRingHash; - replace the account’s full

-sessionVerifiersset with the suppliedsessionVerifiers; - set
+sessionVerifiersset with the suppliedsessionVerifiers; - write active

 keyRingHash = newKeyRingHash; - increment